xmtp/XIPs/XIPs/xip-48-content-type-local-db-integration.md

     ...
 ```

-### Example of queryable content fields in rust
+### Example of queryable content fields in Rust

-In addition to consolidating encode/decode logic to our libxmtp repo, we can use libxmtp defined protobuf definitions for deserializing message contents in order to store content type specific data in our local database.
+In addition to consolidating encode/decode logic to the libxmtp repo, we can use libxmtp-defined protobuf definitions for deserializing message contents to store content type-specific data in the local database.

 An example of how this could work with the "Reaction" content type is below: